Dependency injection

 public: false

-# Within MySecond- and MyThirdController different implementations for said
+# Within MySecondController and MyThirdController different implementations

-# interface shall be used instead.
+# shall be injected.

-# Version 1: when working with constructor injection
+# When working with constructor injection

 MyVendor\MyExtension\Controller\MySecondController: